History of Scott Turner (politician) in Timeline

 In 1995, Eric Scott Turner graduated from the University of Illinois with a degree in speech communications.

-1995: Drafted by Washington Redskins
+1995: Drafted by the Washington Redskins

-1997: Cut by Redskins
+1997: Cut by the Washington Redskins

-1998: Played for San Diego Chargers
+1998: Joins San Diego Chargers

 2002: Cut by the Chargers

-2003: Intern for Congressman Duncan Hunter
+2003: Internship with Congressman Duncan Hunter

 2003: Signed with Denver Broncos

-April 11, 2006: Lost special election
+April 11, 2006: Congressional Election Loss

-On April 11, 2006, Eric Scott Turner finished eighth out of 17 candidates in the special election for California's 50th congressional district.
+On April 11, 2006, Eric Turner finished eighth out of 17 candidates in the special election for California's 50th congressional district.

-2007: Worked at Systemware
+2007: Start date at Systemware

 2012: Candidacy for Texas House of Representatives

-January 8, 2013: Sworn into Texas Legislature
+January 8, 2013: Sworn into the Texas Legislature

-2013: State Representative for Texas's 33rd House District
+2013: State Representative for Texas

 2016: Honorary Doctorate